 Another calm beach close to Alleppey where swimming and sun bathing is possible.
 It’s a remote beach and a fishermen’s cove.
 Privacy is to the best at this village beach.
 Marari is not an activity oriented beach, more over its an experience away from the bustling crowd were you relax with the breezy wind and enjoy the vibe of the beach and the unending ocean.
 A few luxury resorts are nearby and it’s really a beach village experience.
 A few homes stays or beach homes have come up in Marari where you can find budgeted accommodations.
 Accommodation options are very few unless otherwise you are looking for a luxury stay.

-This is a beach in Trissur with activities during once in a year, with beach races and beach festivals.
-Almost like marari beach, Nattika is a village beach in the district of Trissur.
+This is a beach in Thrissur with activities during once in a year, with beach races and beach festivals.
+Almost like Marari beach, Nattika is a village beach in the district of Thrissur.
 Being a less explored beach Nattika is place where the beach is silent, calm and unexplored.
 Luxury accommodation facilities are available in this small village beach.

 Between Kannur and Thallassery is the 5 Kilometer drive inn beach, the only drive inn beach in Kerala.
 The beach has black rocks as forts to protect it from the currents.
 200 meters towards south is the Darmadm Island on the sea.
 When the currents are low, one could easily walk to the island.
 Beach is almost like roads where you could see a lot of vehicles moving around.
 There are shops close to the beach.